 The shocks of the interwar years, including the two World Wars and the Great Depression, gave the illusion that issues of capital accumulation and concentration had been solved.
 In contrast, Thomas Piketty in his Capital in the Twenty-First Century treatise, writes that the data indicate that in the past 30 years the incomes of the wealthiest have surged into the stratosphere (and the higher up in the income hierarchy one is, the greater the increase has been), while the incomes of the large majority have stagnated.
 This had led to a level of inequality in wealth in the developed world not seen since the eve of the Great Depression.
 This much is without dispute.
 Where there is dispute, he emphasizes, is in trying to explain just why the rise in inequality has taken place, whether and to what degree it will continue in the future and, even more importantly, whether it is justified.

 My research attempts to explain the why’s and the how’s behind the soaring inequality.
-Through my original work with Dr Marika Karanassou on Warrant Economics, I have addressed the structural and systemic flaws of modern capitalism that paved the way to the Great Recession.
+Through my original work with Dr Marika Karanassou on Warrant Economics and, very recently on Warrant’s Neoliberalism with Dr Roberto Bande and Dr Hector Sala as well, I have addressed the structural and systemic flaws of modern capitalism that paved the way to the Great Recession.
 I have elaborated on the anatomy and the apparatuses of the neoliberal, highly-globalised, monopoly/finance mode of resource allocation and price utility.
 My main argument is that the global fields of a dysfunctional market system have mushroomed into what I called “Warrant Economics for the Free-Market Aristocracy”, a power structure of insiders’ capitalism.
 I reflected upon the deep-seated reasons that Warrant Economics has unfolded in two symbiotic tenets: (i) the systemic creation and preservation of inequality and business concentration via Call-Put Policy Options, and (ii) the systemic exploitation of inequality via novel and toxic forms of financial engineering and securitisation.

 In co-authored work with Dr Marika Karanassou, Professor Menelaos Karanasos and Dr Hector Sala, I have reflected on the flawed neoliberal economics of the Eurozone as a whole and the genesis and unfolding of the Greek crisis.
 I have argued against austerianism (mainly targeting the poor and middle classes, fringe groups of a society, the disabled and the elderly) and have written about the precise details of a viable implementation of a parallel currency (without exiting the Eurozone) in troubled member states as a temporary pressure mechanism to halt the tearing of the social fabric.